2016 Scouting in the Catholic Church

 The 2016 Scouting in the Catholic Church course is scheduled for July 24 to 30, 2016 at the Philmont Training Center located at the Philmont Scout Ranch in Cimarron, New Mexico.
 The conference brings together religious and lay participants with varying experience in Scouting and the Catholic faith.
 The goal of the conference is to help the participants understand how Scouting is youth ministry and how to use the information in their dioceses or eparchies when promoting Catholic Scouting with Scouters, priests, and youth ministers.

-The conference is structured to explore the four daily components - Leadership, Holiness, Conversion, and Worship - from several points of view.
-The NCCS' Scouter Development: Lay Apostolate Formation for Scouting format of bible readings, reflection, and small-group discussion gives the participants insight as to why a Catholic Scouter is called to the lay apostolate, and how to run a SD:LAfS program.
-The conference priest advisor facilitates the component discussion looking from a catechism point of view.
-Presentations and discussions explain how NCCS and Scouting views and fulfills its part of the component.
-Discussion, readings, and reflections using the Renewing the Vision booklet helps the participants gain knowledge from a Youth Minister's point of view.
+The course is structured to explore the four components of lay apostolate formation consisting of leadership, holiness, conversion and worship.
+In addition, an integral part of this experience is the NCCS' National Catholic Leadership Development for Scouting (NCLD) format of bible readings, reflection, and small-group discussion, which will provide participants with insight as to why a Catholic Scouter is called to the lay apostolate, and how to deliver a NCLD program.
+The course advisor facilitates the component discussion from a catechism perspective.
+Presentations and discussions explain how NCCS and Scouting view and fulfill their parts of the component.
+Discussion, readings, and reflections using the Renewing the Vision booklet help the participants gain knowledge from a youth minister's perspective.

-Participants may attend Mass each evening at the Philmont Catholic Chapel with crews starting or ending their mountain treks, Philmont staff, and local residents.
+Participants and families may attend Mass each evening at the Philmont Catholic chapel with crews starting or ending their mountain treks, Philmont staff, and local residents.

-In addition to the knowledge gained and the experiences shared during the week, you will go home certified to facilitate the Scouter Development: Lay Apostolate for Scouters program and have the opportunity to earn the Jerusalem Cross Award for bringing what you learned back to your diocese.
+In addition to the knowledge gained and the experiences shared during the week, you will go home certified to facilitate the National Catholic Leadership Development program and have the opportunity to earn the Jerusalem Cross Award for bringing what you learned back to your diocese.